 This prayer is the oldest prayer that Jews say.
 It says that we believe in God and we agree to do all of His mitzvot.
 The most important parts of the Shema are the beginning, “Shema Yisrael Adonai Eloheinu Adonai echad” and the verse “Baruch Shem Kevod Malchuto Le’olam Va’ed”.

 THE SHEMONEH ESREI (AMIDAH)

-The name of this prayer literally means ‘18’, because it contains 18 blessings.
+This is the long prayer in the middle of most prayer services – each person prays it quietly to themselves, and then the chazan (prayer leader) prays it out loud with everyone listening and sometimes joining in.
+The name of this prayer literally means ‘18’, because it used to contain 18 blessings.
+In modern times it has 19 blessings, but on Shabbat it has only 7 (although the middle blessing is very long).
 Religious Jews say it every day, three times a day.
 This prayer is also called the ‘Amidah’ because it is said while standing up (‘amidah’ means ‘standing up’).
 The first and last three of its 18 blessings mainly thank and praise God for all that he has given us.

 Whenever someone else says a blessing, Jews say ‘Amen’ to reinforce and support what they have said.
 The Amen may be at the end of a sentence or paragraph.
 When you say Amen, you are saying that you are agreeing with what was said in the prayer.
 You do not say ‘Amen’ to a prayer you said yourself as it is obvious that you agree with what you said.